What made you want to become a Coach?

 Being an Eating Psychology Coach has given my coaching practice a greater sense of focus and purpose…and joy!
 My entire practice has become so juicy and exciting as a result of this training!
 In my workshops and client sessions, we talk about so much more than nutrition…body image, sensuality, intuition, joyful movement, and desire are just some of the rich places we explore.
 I feel a sense of pride and confidence knowing that I am doing such cutting-edge work in the world that will affect others’ lives in a deep, profound way.

 There isn’t a single area of my life that this training hasn’t impacted.
-The Eating Psychology Coach Certification Training asked me to look deeply at my own relationship to food, to my body, and become deeply curious of the places that needed fuller healing.
+The Mind Body Eating Coach Certification Training asked me to look deeply at my own relationship to food, to my body, and become deeply curious of the places that needed fuller healing.
 As a result of this soul-level work, everything in my life shifted.
 Most of my relationships became richer, more honest, and deeply satisfying, while others faded away because they were no longer a fit for me.
 My confidence in my ability as a coach soared, and I began to run my practice in a way that felt like it was in full alignment with who I am.
 I bravely started owning my desires more, embracing my sensuality and sensitivity, and gained an entirely new appreciation for my body.
 I learned to embrace my life and unwanted behaviors with a sense of curiosity and deep compassion for myself.

 The place I feel most called to is to do more teaching of the work, be it more workshops, retreats, or public speaking.
 This work is so powerfully transformative that I want to get it out to as many people as possible.
 In connection to that, I am wanting to bring this work to young women and girls, so that they can understand how body image is created (and recreate theirs for the better!), develop a healthy connection to food, and gain a sense of confidence to share their gifts and talents in the world.

 Why would you recommend the Training to others?